josephfosco/transport/README.md

 To try the current version.

-1. Install this software with it's dependencies.
+- Install this software with it's dependencies.
-2. Start the application by opening a terminal window ad cd to the directory where transport is installed
+- Start the application by opening a terminal window ad cd to the directory where transport is installed
-3. At the terminal prompt type lein REPL
+- At the terminal prompt type lein REPL
-4. If you use the REPL, at this time you can start playing but will not be able to stop due to status information being printed to the console.
+- If you use the REPL, at this time you can start playing but will not be able to stop due to status information being printed to the console.
-5. To be able to start ad stop from the terminal, open an new terminal window (or tab), cd to the transport directory nad at the terminal prompt enter lein repl :connect <port REPL is running in other terminal window>
+- To be able to start and stop from the terminal, open an new terminal window (or tab), cd to the transport directory nad at the terminal prompt enter lein repl :connect <port REPL is running in other terminal window>
-6. Enter transport commands in the new terminal window
+- Enter transport commands in the new terminal window
-7. If you connect to the REPL using Emacs, you can start and stop from Emacs nrepl
+- If you connect to the REPL using Emacs, you can start and stop from Emacs nrepl
-8. In the clojure REPL or the Emacs nrepl:
+- In the clojure REPL or the Emacs nrepl:
-9. make sure you are in the transport.core namespace - (ns transport.core)
+- make sure you are in the transport.core namespace - (ns transport.core)
-10. (transport-start)
+- (transport-start)
-11. You should then hear notes being played.
+- You should then hear notes being played.
-12. (transport-pause) in Emacs nrepl to stop playing notes - after all scheduled notes are played.
+- (transport-pause) in Emacs nrepl to stop playing notes - after all scheduled notes are played.
-13. To restart use either (transport-restart) or (transport-start) in Emacs nrepl
+- To restart use either (transport-restart) or (transport-start) in Emacs nrepl
-14. (transport-help) to see instructions
+- (transport-help) to see instructions

 ## Options